VueGWT/vue-gwt/README.md

 }
 ```

-:question: Behind the scene, the instance of our Component will be converted to the format that Vue.JS is expecting:
+Behind the scene, the instance of our Component will be converted to the format that Vue.JS is expecting:
 ```javascript
 {
     el: "#rootComponent",